 After recently recording dream-pop and RnB tracks, the Discrete 4 Synergy Core audio interface and the Edge Solo modeling mic combo now catches a more experimental wave.
 The conversion quality of the interface and the exceptional dynamic range of the mic was instrumental in recording the electro-soul song “Come By The River” by four-piece outfit, The Science.
-See the group track vocals through the interface and hear what Martin – the producer of The Science – likes about it.
+See the group track vocals through the audio interface and hear what Martin – the producer of The Science – likes about it.

 Recording with Discrete 4 Synergy Core and Edge Solo